ebi-pf-team/interproscan6/README.md

 * `--interpro latest`: Uses the latest available InterPro data release.

 > [!NOTE]
-> While `--interpro latest` is the default, we strongly recommend pinning a specific version (e.g. `--interpro 106.0`) to ensure reproducibility.
+> While `--interpro latest` is the default, we strongly recommend pinning a specific version (e.g. `--interpro 107.0`) to ensure reproducibility.

 After the run completes, the following files will be created in your working directory:

 * `test.faa.gff3`: annotations in GFF3 format
 * `test.faa.json`: Full annotations in JSON format
+* `test.faa.jsonl`: Full annotations in JSON Lines format (one line for each input sequence)
 * `test.faa.tsv`: Tabular summary of matches (TSV format)
 * `test.faa.xml`: Full annotations in XML format

-The JSON and XML outputs are more comprehensive, the TSV is a concise summary, and the GFF3 is a standard format suitable for genome browsers and annotation pipelines.
+The JSON, JSON Lines, and XML outputs are more comprehensive, the TSV is a concise summary, and the GFF3 is a standard format suitable for genome browsers and annotation pipelines.

 ### Scanning your own sequences